-Add live chat to your website: the 5 most important advantages
+How to add a live chat to your website and 5 key advantages

 Installing a live chat on your website if a no brainer for most entrepreneurs.
 In many industries, such as E-commerce, for example, this is already the norm.
 Webshops without a live chat service even seem a little unprofessional by now.
 In 2020, being able to chat on an E-commerce website is just as normal as encountering a sales associate in a clothing store.